What is Demodex brevis?

 D. brevis does not usually lead to complications, but large numbers of mites (over 5 per square centimeter of skin) may cause demodicosis.

-Demodicosis is an inflammatory disease, with symptoms including:
+Demodicosis is an inflammatory skin disease, with symptoms including:

 - color changes in the skin